 Once all your website files are on your new hosting server, you will need to perform a series of tests to ensure that all images, texts, and links are in the proper place and function properly on the new server.

 When changing the DNS records, you need to change the DNS record from your control panel with the domain registrar.
 Essentially, you’ll have to change the domain name servers to the ones in the welcome mail that were sent to you by your new host.
-Within two to four days, the migration process will be successfully completed.
+Within two to four days, the migration process will be completed.

 Lastly, don’t forget to cancel your hosting account from your old hosting service provider.